Kine-Technology/kine-protocol/docs/contract overview.md

 function mint() external payable returns (uint)
 ```

-- `msg.sender`: The account which shall supply the asset, and own the minted kTokens.
+- `msg.sender`: The account which shall stke the asset, and gain the minted kTokens.
 - `msg.value`: The amount of ether to be supplied, in wei.
 - `RETURN`: The actual minted kToken amount.